Information, effects, dosage, side effects

 At least eight clinical trials have been conducted on more than 180 people in which astaxanthin assessed the safety, bioavailability and clinical aspects relevant to oxidative stress, inflammation or the cardiovascular system.
 No side effects were observed.

-One study demonstrated the safety of astaxanthin by examining 35 healthy adults aged 35 - 69 in a randomized, double-blind, placebo-controlled trial.
+One study demonstrated the safety of astaxanthin by examining 35 healthy adults aged 35 - 69 in a randomised, double-blind, placebo-controlled trial.
 19 participants took three capsules a day, each containing 2 mg astaxanthin in safflower oil.

 The rest received a placebo that contained only safflower oil.
 After eight weeks, the researchers found no significant differences between the treated group and the placebo group and concluded that 6 mg astaxanthin from H. pluvialis algae extract per day can be consumed safely by healthy adults.